Spectre.ai Dividend Token Market Cap Reaches $9.56 Million (SXDT)

-Spectre.ai Dividend Token (CURRENCY:SXDT) traded flat against the U.S. dollar during the 24-hour period ending at 23:00 PM Eastern on January 23rd.
-During the last seven days, Spectre.ai Dividend Token has traded flat against the U.S. dollar.
-One Spectre.ai Dividend Token coin can currently be bought for about $0.12 or 0.00000313 BTC on exchanges.
-Spectre.ai Dividend Token has a market capitalization of $9.56 million and $6.00 worth of Spectre.ai Dividend Token was traded on exchanges in the last day.
+Spectre.ai Dividend Token (CURRENCY:SXDT) traded flat against the U.S. dollar during the twenty-four hour period ending at 15:00 PM Eastern on January 28th.
+Spectre.ai Dividend Token has a market capitalization of $9.56 million and approximately $6.00 worth of Spectre.ai Dividend Token was traded on exchanges in the last day.
+During the last week, Spectre.ai Dividend Token has traded flat against the U.S. dollar.
+One Spectre.ai Dividend Token coin can currently be bought for $0.12 or 0.00000313 BTC on cryptocurrency exchanges.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.